marginnoteapp/ohmymn-docs/guide/modules/autostyle.md

     - Input: `[Chinese character-like word count, English word-like word count, selection area]`
     - The word count here is the same concept as in [Another AutoTitle](anotherautotitle.md#预设).
-    - The selection area can be obtained by turning on `Show Selection Area`.
+    - The selection area can be obtained by turning on `Show Excerpt Area`.

     ![](https://testmnbbs.oss-cn-zhangjiakou.aliyuncs.com/pic20220804014354.gif?x-oss-process=base_webp)